Corn, it’s cheap.

 Alfalfa

 Alfalfa bales are another commonly used feed for deer.
 They are a much better option than corn or hay.
 Alfalfa is easily digestible but will not come cheap.
 It has a high protein content of 15-20%, depending on the cut.
+Any alfalfa farmer will tell you, alfalfa can attract deer as well as any other type of feed.

 Soybeans

-You should always mix soybeans with other types of feed due to the high fat and protein content.
+You should always mix soybeans with other types of deer feed due to the high fat and protein content.
 The protein content is roughly 40% so you can mix it with corn to increase the total protein intake.
 A mixture of 50% corn and 50% soybeans is common although limiting corn to 25% is better.
 You can use oats or rice bran for the rest of the mixture.

 Creep Feed

 Farmers use creep feed for calves as a source of supplemental nutrition.
 It is a mixture of corn, oats, alfalfa, barley, soybeans, and minerals.
 If you decide to use calf creep try a variant around 15% protein.
+Creep feed is a great inexpensive way to feed deer that provides them with the nutrients they need.

 What type of feeder should I use a deer feeder?

-A good feeder for someone just starting is this 6.5 gallon feeder by Moultrie.
+A good deer feeder for someone just starting is this 6.5 gallon feeder by Moultrie.
 The setup is straightforward as it uses AA batteries.
 Fill the feeder and select the number of times per day you want to feeder to dispense.
 It comes with a locking lid to keep the feed dry and animals out.

 A common rule of thumb is 1 feeder per 25 deer, each deer consuming 1-2lbs.
 Of feed per day.